BilgeDemo/demo/README.md

 # demo

-This is a demo project for git usage
+This is a demo project for git usage.